Azure/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/sql-server/README.md

  <a name="azuredatastudioenergydemand"></a>
 ## Energy demand example using Azure Data Studio

-Once you have completed the setup, you can try the energy demand sample in the notebook energy-demand\auto-ml-sql-energy-demand.ipynb
+Once you have completed the setup, you can try the energy demand sample in the notebook energy-demand\auto-ml-sql-energy-demand.ipynb.
 This has cells to train a model, predict based on the model and show metrics for each pipeline run in training the model.

 <a name="ssms2017"></a>